Each year, over 600 children 12 years old and younger die in a motor vehicle crash.

 With the new laws, Connecticut became the eighth state to adopt recommendations from the American Academy of Pediatrics.
 The AAP recommends that children up to the age of 2 should remain in rear-facing child restraints.

-Studies in multiple states have found that by increasing the age requirement for car seats and boosters, children who suffer fatal or severe injuries decreases by as much as 17%.
+Studies in multiple states have found that by increasing the age requirement for car seats and boosters, children who suffer fatal or severe injuries decrease by as much as 17%.

 If you fail to follow the car seat laws, you can be penalized with fines.